 For many coffee lovers, making coffee from beans that you grind yourself means something special.
-Some people will drink only coffee that they themselves have ground, with nothing else being good enough.
-Others love to learn about the various tastes of different beans and to grind them is part of the fun.
+Some people will drink only coffee that they have ground, with nothing else being good enough.
+Others love to learn about the various tastes of different beans, and grinding them is part of the fun.

 Do I need to clean my coffee grinder?

-It is not necessary to completely dismantle it when cleaning your grinder and scrub it down inch by inch.
-If that’s the kind of clean you like, it’s recommended that you ask for help from an experienced person, as it can be difficult, particularly when putting it back together.
+It is unnecessary to completely dismantle it when cleaning your grinder and scrub it down inch by inch.
+However, if that’s the clean you like, it’s recommended that you ask for help from an experienced person, as it can be difficult, particularly when putting it back together.

 When cleaning your coffee grinder, the main thing to focus on is oil buildup, which you will find in the dosing chamber as this is where the ground coffee ends up.
-Cleaning the hopper is also necessary as that is where the beans are stored.
+Cleaning the hopper is also necessary as the beans are stored.

-The oil left behind can and will go sour and stale over time and this will affect your coffee’s flavor significantly and not in a good way.
+The oil left behind can go sour and stale over time, affecting your coffee‘s flavor significantly and not in a good way.